A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Conclusion

 \section{Conclusion}

-This paper proposes a novel augmented Lagrangian based nonconvex solver for bilinear model predictive control.
-The proposed algorithm brings the benefit of explicit MPC to nonlinear MPC via a novel horizon splitting scheme.
-The proposed algorithm is validated by building simulation and is deployed on C2000 embedded system.
+This paper proposes a novel proximal-point Lagrangian based nonconvex solver for bilinear model predictive control.
+The proposed algorithm combines the ideas of explicit MPC, horizon splitting, and real-time SQP algorithms and a novel horizon splitting scheme is proposed to enable this integration.
+The numerical efficiency of the proposed algorithm is validated by a building control simulation and an experiment on a real field-controlled DC motor with a TI C2000 LaunchPad XL F28379D microcontroller.
+Particularly, the latter experiment proves the real-time capability of the proposed algorithm, which successfully solves the NMPC problem in 1.764 ms on average.

+\begin{IEEEbiography}[{ }] {Yingzhao Lian} graduated with an MSc in Mechanical Engineering from EPFL in 2018.
+He specialized in optimization and learning theory.
+He jointly conducted his master’s thesis with the Automatic Control Lab, EPFL, and ABB Corporate Research, Baden, where he investigated the problem of data-driven model-based optimal control.
+In August 2018, he joined the Automatic Control Laboratory at EPFL as a Ph.D. student under the supervision of Professor Colin Jones.